ShawnQin/Compressed_Sensing_code/README.md

 CMA-ES was used to find the optimal sensitivity matrix of the odor receptors for neurons with and without spontaneous firing.
 To numerically estimate the mutual information, we used

-The code is tested on MATLAB 2018a, 2020b
+The code is tested on MATLAB 2018a, 2020b on a Mac OS.
+Code not tested on Windows PC or Linux.

 # Dependence
 - The `CMA-ES` package can be downloaded [here](https://cma-es.github.io/cmaes_sourcecode_page.html)